cwsquentin/misgroupapp/README.md

 Welcome to the Super Prenoms App x3000 !

-This projet was made for MIS Groupe as part of a technical test.
+This projet was made for MIS Group as part of a technical test.

 ## 🛠️ Technologies Used